coder618/Timeless-Component-Builder/readme.txt

 == How to Create Component: ==
 There are Only 2 step you have to follow to create a component, which is
 1. Create Component Fields
-2. Create Component Rendering Template (a .php file)
+2. Create Component Rendering Template (a .php file, you can use HTML markup there too)

 Detail:
 Step 1:
-To add a component Field first you have to define a function with any name you want.
+To Create a component Field first you have to define a function with any name you want.
 Then you need to add those function in a filter hook name ---- tcb__fileds -----

 example: